Electroencephalogram (EEG)Skip to the navigation

-If flashing lights (photic stimulation) are used during the test, one area of the brain (the occipital region) may have a brief response after each flash of light, but the brain waves are normal.
+If flashing lights are used during the test, one area of the brain (the occipital region) may have a brief response after each flash of light.
+But the brain waves are normal.

 The two sides of the brain show different patterns of electrical activity.
-This may mean a problem in one area or side of the brain is present.
+This may mean that there's a problem in one area or side of the brain.

-The EEG shows sudden bursts of electrical activity (spikes) or sudden slowing of brain waves in the brain.
+The EEG shows sudden bursts of electrical activity called spikes.
+Or the test shows sudden slowing of brain waves in the brain.
 These changes may be caused by a brain tumor, infection, injury, stroke , or epilepsy .
-When a person has epilepsy, the location and exact pattern of the abnormal brain waves may help show what type of epilepsy or seizures the person has.
-Keep in mind that in many people with epilepsy, the EEG may appear completely normal between seizures.
+When a person has epilepsy, the location and exact pattern of the abnormal brain waves may help show the type of epilepsy or seizures.
+In many people with epilepsy, the EEG may appear normal between seizures.
 An EEG by itself does not diagnose or rule out epilepsy or a seizure problem.

 The EEG records changes in the brain waves that may not be in just one area of the brain.
-A problem affecting the entire brain-such as drug intoxication, infections ( encephalitis ), or metabolic disorders (such as diabetic ketoacidosis ) that change the chemical balance in the body, including the brain-may cause these kinds of changes.
+A problem that affects the whole brain may cause these kinds of changes.
+This includes drug intoxication, infections ( encephalitis ), and metabolic disorders (such as diabetic ketoacidosis ).
+These problems change the chemical balance in the body, including the brain.

 The EEG shows delta waves or too many theta waves in adults who are awake.
-These results may mean brain injury or a brain illness is present.
+This may mean that there is a brain injury or brain illness.
 Some medicines can also cause this.

-The EEG shows no electrical activity in the brain (a "flat" or "straight-line" EEG).
-This means that brain function has stopped, which is usually caused by lack of oxygen or blood flow inside the brain.
-This may happen when a person has been in a coma.
-In some cases, severe drug-induced sedation can cause a flat EEG.
+The EEG shows no electrical activity in the brain.
+This is a "flat" or "straight-line" EEG.
+This means that brain function has stopped.
+It's usually caused by lack of oxygen or blood flow inside the brain.
+It may happen when a person has been in a coma.
+In some cases, severe sedation from drugs can cause a flat EEG.

 What Affects the Test

-- Taking some medicines, such as those used to treat seizures (antiepileptic medicines) or sedatives, tranquilizers, and barbiturates .
+- You take certain medicines.
+This includes medicines used to treat seizures (antiepileptic medicines), sedatives, tranquilizers, and barbiturates .

-- Drinking coffee, soda, tea, or other foods that contain caffeine before the test.
+- You drank coffee, soda, or tea, or you ate other foods that have caffeine before the test.

-- Being unconscious from severe drug poisoning or a very low body temperature (hypothermia).
+- You are unconscious from severe drug poisoning or a very low body temperature (hypothermia).

-- Having hair that is dirty, oily, or covered with hair spray or other hair preparations.
-This can cause a problem with the placement of the electrodes.
+- Your hair is dirty, oily, or covered with hair spray or other hair products.
+This can cause a problem with how the electrodes are placed.

 What To Think About

-- If the doctor thinks that a person has epilepsy but the EEG is normal, the technologist running the EEG test may have the person look at a flashing light (photic stimulation), breathe fast and deeply (hyperventilation), or sleep during the test.
+- If the doctor thinks that a person has epilepsy but the EEG is normal, the EEG technologist may have the person look at a flashing light.
+Or the person may be asked to breathe fast and deep (hyperventilate) or sleep during the test.
 These techniques sometimes show epileptic EEG patterns that did not show up at first.
-If epilepsy is suspected after an initial EEG, the doctor may repeat the EEG more than once.
+If epilepsy is suspected after the first EEG, the doctor may repeat the EEG more than once.

-- An EEG done during a seizure will almost always show abnormal electrical patterns.
-This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures (also called pseudoseizures), which have no physical cause but can be caused by stress, emotional trauma, or mental illness.
-Psychogenic seizures do not cause abnormal electrical activity in the brain and will not show abnormal EEG results.
+- An EEG done during a seizure will almost always show electrical patterns that aren't normal.
+This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures.
+These are also called pseudoseizures.
+They have no physical cause.
+But they can be caused by stress, emotional trauma, or mental illness.
+These seizures do not cause abnormal electrical activity in the brain.
+They will not show abnormal EEG results.